Lialikelala/Image-Stitcher/README.md

 I can also click “Add Image To Batch” (moves the first image of the following batch to the end of your current batch).

 This way I can customize what I’m downloading without having to restart the entire process and having to reselect which images are to be combined.

-Also, I’m aware the UI for the BATCH versions is ugly and messy at the moment.
-That will change soon once I figure out the rest of the backend.
+___

-Installation Guide: How to Install
+**Installation Guide: How to Install**

-Download the html file (either ImageStitcher v1.2.html or ImageStitcher BATCH v2.html) from the “Lia’s Tools” Google Drive folder.
+1. Download the .html file (either ImageStitcher v1.2.html or ImageStitcher BATCH v2.html) from the “Lia’s Tools” Google Drive folder or from here in GitHub.
-Keep in mind that any future versions I make will be added to the Drive folder “Lia’s Tools”—so you’ll have to check this folder if you want to download any future updated versions.
-Locate the .html file in your file directory (“Finder” if on a Mac).
+2. Locate the .html file in your file directory (“Finder” if on a Mac).
-Right-click the .html file.
+3. Right-click the .html file.
-Then click “Open With” and select your browser.
+4. Then click “Open With” and select your browser.
 I use Chrome.

 If the html file saves as a .txt file (might appear as .html.txt) and opens as just html text rather than as a functional script, try:

-Right click and attempt to “Rename” the file and then press enter (ensuring its name says .html and not .txt).
+Right-click and attempt to “Rename” the file and then press enter (ensuring its name says .html and not .txt).
 On my Mac, I get the prompt: Are you sure you want to change the extension from “.txt” to “.html”?
 I click “Use .html”
 The link should now work (assuming you clicked ‘Open With’ your browser of choice, in my case, Chrome)